-To date there are nine operational IECs across four provinces: The Eastern Cape, Limpopo, KwaZulu-Natal, North West and the Northern Cape.
+By August 2016, there were 12 IECs across five provinces: The Eastern Cape, Northern Cape, Limpopo, KwaZulu Natal and Free State.
 The DoE has aligned the IEC programme to the Comprehensive Rural Development Programme, which is aimed at improving socio-economic conditions of rural communities.